Get The Help You Deserve

 • Transportation Company Accountability: Transportation companies are responsible for ensuring the proper training and supervision of their bus drivers.
 If a company neglects its duty to hire qualified and trained drivers, it can be held liable for accidents caused by its employees.

-• Government Entities: If the accident involved a public bus or a bus operating under government contracts, government entities may be held liable for negligence, especially if inadequate maintenance or driver training is a contributing factor.
+• Government Entities: If the accident involved a public bus or a bus operating under government contracts, government entities may be liable for negligence, especially if inadequate maintenance or driver training is a contributing factor.

 • Comparative Negligence: New York follows a comparative negligence system, allowing for proportionate liability.
 This means that if multiple parties share responsibility for an accident, each party's liability is determined based on their degree of fault.

 By having our support, you will have a holistic approach on your side.
 We understand these phenomena beyond the legal perspective.
-The human aspect is our starting point, and it is because of the value of service, we have woven years of experience of justice, giving reason to many of our clients.
+The human aspect is our starting point, and it is because of the value of service that we have woven years of experience of justice, giving reason to many of our clients.